drakcoder/hello-world-in-ML/README.md

 # hello-world-in-ML
-a simple program in ML using K means clustering
+A simple program in ML using K means clustering